Carbon monoxide: Food science

 Carbon monoxide is used in modified atmosphere packaging systems in the US, mainly with fresh meat products such as beef, pork, and fish to keep them looking fresh.
-The benefit is two-fold, carbon monoxide protects against microbial spoilage and it enhances the meat color for consumer appeal.
+The benefit is two-fold: carbon monoxide protects against microbial spoilage and it enhances the meat color for consumer appeal.
 The carbon monoxide combines with myoglobin to form carboxymyoglobin, a bright-cherry-red pigment.
 Carboxymyoglobin is more stable than the oxygenated form of myoglobin, oxymyoglobin, which can become oxidized to the brown pigment metmyoglobin.
 This stable red color can persist much longer than in normally packaged meat.
 Typical levels of carbon monoxide used in the facilities that use this process are between 0.4% and 0.5%.

 The technology was first given "generally recognized as safe" (GRAS) status by the U.S. Food and Drug Administration (FDA) in 2002 for use as a secondary packaging system, and does not require labeling.
 In 2004, the FDA approved CO as primary packaging method, declaring that CO does not mask spoilage odor.
 The process is currently unauthorized in many other countries, including Japan, Singapore, and the European Union.

-Toxicity

-Carbon monoxide poisoning is the most common type of fatal air poisoning in many countries.
-The Centers for Disease Control and Prevention estimates that several thousand people go to hospital emergency rooms every year to be treated for carbon monoxide poisoning.
-According to the Florida Department of Health, "every year more than 500 Americans die from accidental exposure to carbon monoxide and thousands more across the U.S. require emergency medical care for non-fatal carbon monoxide poisoning."
-The American Association of Poison Control Centers (AAPCC) reported 15,769 cases of carbon monoxide poisoning resulting in 39 deaths in 2007.
-In 2005, the CPSC reported 94 generator-related carbon monoxide poisoning deaths.

-Carbon monoxide is colorless, odorless, and tasteless.
-As such, it is relatively undetectable.
-It readily combines with hemoglobin to produce carboxyhemoglobin which potentially affects gas exchange; therefore exposure can be highly toxic.
-Concentrations as low as 667 ppm may cause up to 50% of the body's hemoglobin to convert to carboxyhemoglobin.
-A level of 50% carboxyhemoglobin may result in seizure, coma, and fatality.
-In the United States, the OSHA limits long-term workplace exposure levels above 50 ppm.

-In addition to affecting oxygen delivery, carbon monoxide also binds to other hemoproteins such as myoglobin and mitochondrial cytochrome oxidase, metallic and non-metallic cellular targets to affect many cell operations.